yungyuc/ynote/nsd/project/project.rst

 ++++++++++++++++++

 Numerical solution of partial differential equations (PDEs) depends on discretization of space.
-The entities describing the discretized space is called grid or mesh.
+The entities describing the discretized space are called grid or mesh.
 The mesh can be broadly categorized into structured and unstructured mesh.
 The latter is more flexible than the former.